-Notice: Groove will not match leads if the email address of the lead is on your domain blacklist.
+Notice: Groove will not match leads if the email address of the lead is on your domain blocklist.
 Such leads are considered test records.

 Real-time versus Scheduled Matching

 By default, Groove scans your Salesforce org every 60 minutes for new lead matches.
-If you want Groove the match leads instantly when they are created or when they are updated, you can set up a process builder workflow that triggers the lead matching job directly.
+If you want Groove to match leads instantly when they are created/updated, you can set up a process builder workflow that triggers the lead matching job directly.
 In order to do so, follow these instructions:

 "when a record is created or edited" depending on whether you need the lead matcher to run when the lead is created or when the lead is updated too.

 As Condition select "No criteria—just execute the actions!" or select a condition if required by your process.

 Create an "immediate action" of type "Apex" and find the Apex class "Match Lead to Account".

 Set the Apex variable "leadIDs" and assign the value "[Lead].id" via a Field Reference.

 Hit Save and Activate in order to enable the workflow.